kpvdr/wheedle/README.md

 ## Dependencies
 - Requests (https://requests.readthedocs.io/en/master/) - This is packaged on some repos (such as Fedora) but must be installed using `pip install` on those where this is not the case.
+- Podman (if building or using containers to run Wheedle)
+- Python 3

 ## Building and installing
 ```